Writing Style and Page Layout

-The title of the manuscript should be written in bold (first letters in capital letters) and in the center of the page.
-Also name and contact information (address, phone numbers, e-mail etc..) of author(s) should be written in the center of the page.
+The title of the manuscript should be written in bold (first letters in capital letters) and the center of the page.
+Also, the name and contact information (address, phone number, e-mail, etc..) of the author(s) should be written in the center of the page.

 The manuscript file includes the parts of the study.
 No author’s details should be present within this file.
-A manuscript submitted to the Journal should include the following parts:
+The manuscript submitted to the Journal should include the following parts:

 – Main text,